vikash-india/AlgorithmNotes2Myself/src/algorithms/P002_SieveOfEratosthenes_Idea.md

   range of primes.

 ### Sieve of Eratosthenes (250s BC)
+- Sieve of Eratosthenes is an algorithm to find all the prime numbers between 1 and less than or equal to a given integer N.
 - The sieve of Eratosthenes is one of the most efficient ways to find all of the smaller primes.
 - An Anonymous short mnemonic rhyme